Large-Momentum Effective Theory: Transverse-Momentum Dependent PDFs

 Light-front quantization (LFQ) or formalism is a natural language for parton physics in which partons are made manifest at all stages of calculations.
 It favors a Hamiltonian approach to QCD like for a non-relativistic quantum mechanical system, i.e., to diagonalize the Hamiltonian

 to obtain wave functions for the QCD bound states~\cite{Brodsky:1997de}.
 The light-front wave functions (LFWFs) thus obtained can, in principle, be used to calculate all the partonic densities and correlations functions.
-Moreover, like in condensed matter systems, knowing quantum many-body wave-functions allows understand interesting aspects of quantum coherence and entanglement, as well as the fundamental nature of quantum systems.
-Therefore, a practical realization of LFQ program clearly would be a big step forward in understanding the fundamental structure of the proton.
+Moreover, like in condensed matter systems, knowing quantum many-body wave-functions allows one to understand interesting aspects of quantum coherence and entanglement, as well as the fundamental nature of quantum systems.
+Therefore, a practical realization of light-front quantization program clearly would be a big step forward in understanding the fundamental structure of the proton.

-However, from a field theory point of view, wave functions are not the most natural objects to consider due to the non-trivial vacuum, UV divergences as well as the requirement of Lorentz symmetry, according to which the space and time shall be treated on equal footing.
+However, from a field theory point of view, wave functions are not the most natural objects to consider due to the non-trivial vacuum, UV divergences as well as the requirement of Lorentz symmetry, according to which the space and time should be treated on equal footing.
 The proton or other hadrons are excitations of the QCD vacuum which by itself is very complicated because of the well-known phenomena of chiral symmetry breaking and color confinement.
 To build a proton on top of this vacuum, one naturally has a question of what part of the wave-function reflects the property of the proton and what reflects the vacuum: It is the difference that yields the properties of the proton that are experimentally measurable.
 There is no clean way to make this separation unless one builds the proton out of elementary excitations or quasi-particles that do not exist in the vacuum, as often done in condensed matter systems.

 The partons in the IMF avoids the above problems to a certain extent.
 In fact, due to the kinematic effects, in the IMF all partons in the vacuum have longitudinal momentum $k^+=0$, and to some degree of accuracy, the proton is made of partons with $k^+\ne 0$.
 This natural separation of degrees of freedom (DOF) is particularly welcome, making a wave-function description of the proton more natural and interesting in IMF than in any other frame.